 Open Studio aims to make contemporary art accessible to high school teachers and students around the world.
 Initiated by artist Mark Bradford at the J. Paul Getty Museum, the project presents activities authored by Bradford, John Baldessari, Janet Cardiff, Alejandro Cartagena, Kota Ezawa, Amy Franceschini, Robert Gober, Andrew Kudless, Yvonne Venegas, and other leading artists.

 ArtThink offers theme-based activities in visual arts, language arts, history, and social studies that provide students with an accessible look at the art of our time.
-Prepare your class before a museum visit with Art Basics; follow up after touring the galleries with Detail Detective; and integrate art, history, and cultural studies into your core classroom curriculum with standards-aligned activities spanning grades four through college.
+Use the Art Basics to introduce the fundamentals of art to your students; hone student observation skills with Detail Detective; and integrate art, history, and cultural studies into your core classroom curriculum with standards-aligned activities spanning grades four through college.

 Making Sense of Modern Art provides an engaging guide to modern and contemporary art in SFMOMA's collection.
 Highlights include a comparisons timeline, images of artworks, documentary photographs, and video clips of artists, curators, and critics.